DataDog/hiring-engineers/answers.md

 ![alt text](https://raw.githubusercontent.com/mjmanney/hiring-engineers/Michael-Manney_Solutions-Engineer/images/anomaly_monitor.png "anomaly dash")

 ### What is the Anomaly graph displaying?
-The anomaly graph is the gray area imposed over the current graph.
+The anomaly graph is the gray area overlaying over the current graph.
 This represents the range of "normal" values based the algorithims interpretation of past data and future expectations.
 If the graph goes above or below this threshold an alert is created.